etwk/blog/content/lists/books.md

 	- [ ] Brain Bugs: How the Brain's Flaws Shape Our Lives
 - [ ] The Neural Mind: How Brains Think (George Lakoff, Srini Narayanan)
 - [ ] The Evolutionary Road to Human Memory (Elisabeth A. Murray, Steven P. Wise, Mary K. L. Baldwin, Kim S. Graham)
+- [ ] How to Change a Memory: One Neuroscientist’s Quest to Alter the Past (Prof. Steve Ramirez)

 ### Physics
 - [ ] Dancing Wu Li Masters: An Overview of the New Physics #quantum #philosophy